tstapler/personal-website/content/blog/kubernetes_with_kubespray/index.md

 ragtag group of desktops.
 One of my machines has a i7 Ivy Bridge CPU (8 cores) and 32 GB of ram and the other has an AMD A8-7600 (4 cores) and 16GB of ram.
 Once I installed Ubuntu on the two computers I had the beginnings of a Kubernetes cluster.
 What I lacked was a static IP for incoming traffic.
-I really wanted to point my domains at a more stable network connection than whatever apartment I happened to live in.
+I wanted to point my domains at a more stable network connection than whatever apartment I happened to live in.
 After surveying a couple of hosting providers, I settled on a 2 core 4GB of ram VPS from Vultr which costs me 20 dollars a month.
 16 cpu cores, and 52 GB of ram split across three nodes would be plenty of hardware to run a modest Kubernetes cluster.

+{{< image src="cluster_diagram.png" >}}

 ## Installation - Kubespray